v38armageddon/SackBot/README.md

 # ![SackBot logo](Assets/logo.png) SackBot
-Simple Discord bot to make common tasks.
+This is a simple Discord bot that can be used to manage a server.

+All commands are inspired by another bot: Win's BOT.

 ## Installation
 ### Binaries